Wolfgang Gaede: Life

-In 1930, Gaede was elected a member of the Academy of Sciences Leopoldina.
+In 1930, Gaede was elected an Academy of Sciences Leopoldina member.
 In 1933/34 two employees denounced Gaede to the Gestapo, as having called the National Socialists "childish".
 He then had to retire, although all allegations proved to be false.
 Despite this incident, the Werner von Siemens Ring for 1933 was given to him in 1934.
-He also received various awards at international level in the following years.
+He also received various awards at the international level in the following years.

-A lifelong consultancy contract from 1906 with Leybold GmbH of Cologne made it possible for him to continue his research in his private laboratory in Karlsruhe and later in Munich.
+A lifelong consultancy contract from 1906 with Leybold GmbH of Cologne allowed him to continue his research in his private laboratory in Karlsruhe and later in Munich.
 Among other things, he invented the gas ballast principle.
-Gaede was the owner of almost 40 patents in Germany, and many others abroad.
+Gaede owned almost 40 patents in Germany, and many others abroad.
 A call to return to the university in Karlsruhe after the end of the war did not reach Gaede.

 Gaede died in Munich in 1945.